maidsafe/temp_safe_network/sn_cli/README.md

 Since we now have our Safe Authenticator running and ready to accept requests, we can start interacting with it by using other Safe CLI `auth` subcommands.

 In order to create a Safe on the network, we need some `safecoins` to pay with.
-Since this is still under development, we can have the CLI to generate some test-coins and use them for paying the cost of creating an account.
+Since this is still under development, we can have the CLI to generate some test-coins and use them for paying the cost of creating a Safe.
 We can do so by passing `--test-coins` flag to the `create` subcommand.
 The CLI will request us to enter a passphrase and password for the new account to be created:
 ```shell
 $ safe auth create --test-coins
 Passphrase: